Revised Driver Fatigue Rules

 Many stakeholders, including FHV bases, argued that it would be more accurate to use trip duration to calculate driving hours.
 TLC delayed implementation of the driver fatigue rules to explore this method for calculating driving hours as a means of establishing safe daily and weekly driving limits.
 In the fall of 2016, several FHV bases voluntarily produced trip records that included both pickup and drop-off times, allowing TLC to calculate trip durations.
 TLC then analyzed both FHV and taxi trip records and determined that a calculation based on trip duration provides a more accurate way to identify drivers at risk of fatigue.
 This method also makes it easier for drivers and bases to track driving hours, which will help them comply with the limits established in this rule.

 Revised Fatigued Driving Rule

-As a result of the above analysis, this proposed rule adopts the alternative method for calculating driving hours based on trip duration.
+As a result of the above analysis, this rule adopts the alternative method for calculating driving hours based on trip duration.
 Licensed drivers would still be subject to daily and weekly driving limits, as under the current driver fatigue rules.
-Moreover, like the current rule, the proposed rule also addresses acute and chronic fatigue, provides flexibility for different shift types, fights fatigue in both the taxi and FHV sectors, and accounts for drivers working in both the taxi and FHV sectors.
+Moreover, like the current rule, this rule also addresses acute and chronic fatigue, provides flexibility for different shift types, fights fatigue in both taxi and FHV sectors, and accounts for drivers working in both the taxi and FHV sectors.